OpenSlot: Mixed Open-Set Recognition with Object-Centric Learning

 Recently, object-centric learning~\cite{ocl} has achieved promising results in multi-object representation~\cite{generalization_ocl,dinosaur}.
 The slot features are bound with different object semantics and carry various object property information, e.g., size and location, thus facilitating different downstream vision tasks~\cite{slot_tracking,slot_diffusion}.

-Motivated by these advances~\cite{dinosaur, steve}, we present a novel OpenSlot framework, propose learning slot features to represent the different class semantics, and implement image classification to handle the mixed OSR.
-To isolate the invalid and suspicious background slots during classification, we specifically propose a simple yet effective anti-noise-slot (ANS) technique to address the semantic misalignment problem of the class prediction.
+Motivated by these advances~\cite{dinosaur, steve}, we present a novel OpenSlot framework for learning slot features to represent different class semantics and implementing image classification to handle the mixed OSR.
+To isolate the invalid and suspicious background slots during classification, we propose a simple yet effective anti-noise-slot (ANS) technique to address the semantic misalignment problem of the class prediction.
 Combined with out-of-distribution (OOD) detection scoring metrics, we measure the “knownness” of the object semantic that each slot corresponds to, and achieve significant improvements on various OSR benchmarks.
-Additionally, our method could explicitly detect unknown objects without using bounding boxes for training, achieving competitive results in open-set object detection.
+Additionally, our method could explicitly localize unknown objects without using bounding boxes for training, achieving competitive results in open-set object detection tasks.

-In summary, our contributions are three-fold: \begin{itemize} \item We introduce the mixed OSR task, which requires detecting unknown class objects in images with known content. \item We develop an OpenSlot framework based on object-centric learning.
+In summary, our contributions are three-fold: \begin{itemize} \item We introduce the mixed OSR, a classification task that requires models to detect unknown class objects in images containing known content. \item We develop an OpenSlot framework based on object-centric learning.
 With the proposed anti-noise-slot (ANS) technique, we exclude the invalid and background semantics captured by slots from classification and address the semantic misalignment of class prediction. \item Extensive experiments show OpenSlot exceeds prevalent OSR studies considerably on various mixed \& conventional benchmarks.
 Further, our method achieves meaningful open-set object detection results and demonstrates benefits in computational cost and generalization. \end{itemize}